andreasala98/NM4PIG/README.md

     dotnet run -- demo

 The command use some default parmaeters.
-Fell free to explore all the possible options and to use the most suitable for you
+Feel free to explore all the possible options and to use the most suitable for you

     dotnet run -- demo --help

-Varying the angle of the camera (-a <ANGLE>) it is possible to obtain something like this (see `Examples/DemoAnimation/`)
+It is also possible to vary the angle of the camera (-a <ANGLE>) in roder to obtain something like this (see `Examples/DemoAnimation/`)

-#### Converter mode
+#### Convert mode

-To convert an existing `.pfm` file into a `.png` or `.jpg` file, type the following command (if no arguments are passed we use some default values):
+To convert an existing `.pfm` file into a `.png` or `.jpg` file, type the following command (if no arguments are passed some default values are used):

     dotnet run -- convert -f <FACTOR> -g <GAMMA>